nagesh-c/Adaptive-Background-Learning-algorithm-implementation-for-Background-Subtraction/README.md

 	g++ -o output main.cpp AAdaptiveBackgroundLearning.cpp
 	./output.out "videofile_path"
 Or

-	in `main.cpp`, change VideoCapture call to class to `0`, to apply for real camera.
+in `main.cpp`, change VideoCapture call initialization to `0`, to apply for real camera.

 Output will be: